peterrother/peterrother.github.io/index.md

 and studied at St. Xavier High School as well as the University of Cincinnati, majoring in Information Systems.

-I’m a passionate fan of the German language and culture.
+I am a passionate fan of the German language and culture.
 After having studied in both Germany and Austria I started working in Munich, Germany, home of Oktoberfest.
-Since then I’ve developed quite the penchant for traveling throughout Europe.
+Since then I have developed quite the penchant for traveling throughout Europe.
 Although Cincinnati remains my home, many of my interests revolve around our friends over the pond.
 Germany is especially home to me because of my German heritage and Cincinnati’s largely German roots.

-Other than that I’m an avid microbrew beer drinker, locovore, coffee nut, son of a baker, tennis player and runner.
+Other than that I am an avid microbrew beer drinker, locovore, coffee nut, son of a baker, tennis player and runner.

 ## Employment ##